kallle/pharmabus/README.md

 Drivers can state where they live and their range of distribution as well as the size of their trunk.

-Users can sign an up and upload a order of medication.
+Users can sign up and upload a order of medication.
 The backend will then schedule based on pharmacy inventory and driver availability drivers who pick up medication and distribute it appropriately.

 ### Out of Scope
 - Data protection foo